lalithr95/invoice-app/README.md

 # Invoice-app
-Mainly gives users access to creating invoices and maintaining without any pen and paper
+Mainly gives users access to creating invoices, track payments and maintaining without any pen and paper